Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 For example, for book reviews, we try forms `book-review`, `book-reviews`, `books-review`, `books-reviews` and choose `book-review`.

-This approach works for most of the tags, but there are some special cases described below that we plan to fix as we grow the set of normalization rules.
+This approach works for most tags, but there are some special cases described below that we plan to fix as we grow the set of normalization rules.

 ## 99.9…% of correctly normalized tags is enough